vaiish371/tp/docs/DeveloperGuide.md

 ## Implementation

+The implementation of key features and functionalities of ModMan are described in this section.

 ### Editing Assignment Information (Jianning and Bryan)

-This section provides details on the implementation of the various commands that modify the `Assignment` object.
+This subsection provides details on the implementation of the various commands that modify the `Assignment` object.

 There are 4 attributes of the `Assignment` object in which the User can interact with: